 - Air roaming coverage so you can connect during a flight.

 In this post, we will focus on land coverage since it is a service that turns on by default on your cellphone and, in some cases, is included in your prepaid or contract tariff.

-Therefore, if you have to roam actively with your operator, you will be able to use your cellphone to stay connected and online; use your favorite apps; make and receive calls; or send and receive text messages through other networks.
+Therefore, if you have to roam actively with your operator, you can use your cellphone to stay connected online; use your favorite apps; make and receive calls; or send and receive text messages through other networks.

 But be careful ⚠️.
 You must be very attentive because not all countries have this coverage available, as this depends on the agreement between the operators of each country.
 Therefore, before traveling, check whether the country you are going to is covered by roaming and the terms and conditions for providing this service.